raksha592/Data-Analysis-using-python/Final/Readme.md

 + We notice that the number of women enrolled in each major has significantly increases.
 Especially in the Engineering and business major
 ![percentageofwomenvsyear](https://cloud.githubusercontent.com/assets/25044482/25308099/8c68129a-277b-11e7-8499-3577d52b466f.png)
 + From the scatter plot, we observe that the majors having highest percentage of female have low average IQs.
+A naive reader may look at this graph and conclude that men are smarter than women, but it is vital to note that, on average, men and women have about the same IQ.
 ![percentage_femalevsaverage_iq](https://cloud.githubusercontent.com/assets/25044482/25308103/9addec32-277b-11e7-872c-2743dc2af1fa.png)

 ```python